-Hi, my name is Peter.
-I love to cook and started Peter’s Food Adventures, this Russian food blog, to share our Russian recipes that we grew up eating.
-I have a beautiful God-given wife and 2 cool boys who are growing up faster than I’d like!
-We now live in sunny Perth, Western Australia in one of the world's most isolated cities.
-Living the sunniest capital city in Australia, we enjoy incredible beaches, and have a thriving food and wine industry.
+Hi, I'm Peter Kolesnichenko, and my last name is so long, it doesn't easily fit in my own website! 😂 I live in sunny Perth, Western Australia in one of the world's most isolated cities.
+Living the sunniest capital city in Australia, we enjoy long summers, incredible beaches, and have a thriving food and wine industry.

 Welcome to my world!